open-sauced/docs/docs/features/workspaces.md

 ![Workspace Access](../../static/img/workspace-access.png)

 By default, all Workspaces are public.
 This means that anyone with the link to your Workspace can view it, including all of your Insight Pages in the Workspace.
-If you want to make your Workspace private, you can upgrade your account to a PRO plan.
+If you want to make your Workspace private, you can make the change in your settings.

 ### The Sidebar